UK plans $80M in tech initiatives, double tech visas to 2,000 to shore up support amid Brexit anxiety

 Pointedly, one aspect that stands out for me is that the government is trying to decentralise its support.
 It sounds like the Home Office might be working to try to encourage visas to companies and people based outside of London, while at the same time trying to speed up the process for getting them approved.

 Tech Nation will cover some 40,000 entrepreneurs and 4,000 startups across the country in some 10 hubs to start with.
 The first set of these announced today will be in Newcastle, Birmingham, Edinburgh and Glasgow, Belfast, Cardiff and London.
-Three more will be announced next week during the Budget.
+Four more clusters will be announced next week during the Budget.

+“We are delighted to hear that the Government wants to increase Tech City UK’s funding for the next four years,” said Eileen Burbidge, chair of Tech City UK (and soon chair of Tech Nation).
+“Under the Tech Nation banner, this country that has brought so much innovation to the world and leads in sub-sectors such as fintech, cybersecurity, artificial intelligence, robotics and life sciences will build a national network of digital excellence so that the UK will continue to be recognised as one of the best places in the world to start or grow a digital tech business.”

 In addition to developing new tech hubs across other large cities in the country, the Department for Digital, Culture, Media and Sport (DCMS) is also kicking off a regional effort to improve broadband connections to businesses.
 Organisations in Aberdeenshire, Bristol/Bath and North East Somerset, Coventry and Warwickshire, and West Yorkshire will get vouchers worth up to £2 million to pay for gigabit-speed, fiber connectivity.